cassidyjames/cassidyjames.github.io/_posts/2025-02-13-gnome-foot-logo-rebrand.md

 </figcaption>
 </figure>

+So, why do people like it?
+My understanding (and please drop a comment if I'm wrong) is that it often boils down to one or more of:

+1. **It's always been this way**; as long as GNOME has had an official logo, it's been a variation of the foot.

+2. **It's a trademark** so it's not feasible to change it from a legal or financial perspective.

+3. **It has personality**, and anything else would be bland

+### What's the problem?

-If I'm being honest, I don’t find it to be a particularly good _logo_.
-Over time, I've narrowed down my thoughts (and the feedback I've heard from others) into a few points:
+If I'm being honest, I don’t find the foot to be a particularly good _logo_.
+Over time, I've narrowed down my thoughts (and the feedback I've heard from others) into a few recurring points:

+1. **It doesn't convey anything about the name or project** which by itself may be fine—many logos don't directly.
+But it feels odd to have such a bold logo choice that doesn't directly related to the name “GNOME,” or to any specific aspects of the project.

-1. **It doesn't convey anything about the project.** By itself may be fine… many logos don't directly!), it's an awkward shape that doesn't fit cleanly into a square or circle, especially at smaller sizes (e.g. for a social media avatar or favicon), and—I'll be completely honest—way too many people have turned their nose up at the weird foot sticker on my laptop.
+2. **It's an awkward shape that doesn't fit cleanly into a square or circle**, especially at smaller sizes (e.g. for a social media avatar or favicon).
+It's much taller than it is wide, and it's lopsided weight-wise.
+This leads to problems when trying to fit the logo into a square or circle space, leading to excessive amounts of whitespace and/or error-prone manual alignment compared to other elements.

+3. **It is actively off-putting and unappealing** to at least some folks including much of the GNOME design team, newer contributors, people outside the open source bubble—and apparently potentially entire cultures (which has been raised [multiple](https://mail.gnome.org/archives/gnome-2-0-list/2001-October/msg00264.html) [times](https://mail.gnome.org/archives/marketing-list/2008-October/msg00086.html) over the past 20+ years).
+Anecdotally, almost everyone new I’ve introduced GNOME to has turned their nose up at the "weird foot," whether it’s when showing the website or rocking a tee or sticker to support the project.
 It doesn't exactly set a great first impression for a community and modern computing platform.

+4. **It raises the question of what the role of the design team is**: if the

 <figure markdown=1>
 ![Issues with the foot](/images/blog/gnome-foot-logo-rebrand/issues.png#gh-light-mode-only)